oracle/dtrace-utils/README.md

 sudo make install
 ```

-It is preferred (but not required) to reboot into your new kernel before trying to build DTrace.
+It is preferred (but not required) to reboot into your new kernel before
+trying to build DTrace.
+(If you don't reboot into it, you need to specify
+some extra options when running make.)

-#### 2.1.3.
-Step 3: Get the Other Necessary Packages
+#### 2.1.4.
+Step 4: Get the Other Necessary Packages

 A few remaining packages are required either for building or at runtime.
 They
 should be part of most Linux distributions today and can be installed via the
 package manager of your distro.
 The table below gives package names for Debian
 and Oracle Linux.

-We assume that the packages needed to build libdtrace-ctf and the kernel remain
+We assume that the packages needed to build the kernel remain installed so they
-installed so they are not repeated here.
+are not repeated here.

 For building: